Hospitals’ healthy record showcased during World Antibiotic Awareness Week, 14-20 November 2016

 “The more we use antibiotics, the greater the chance bacteria will become resistant to them and they can no longer be used to treat infections.
 This is a major threat to patients’ treatment and safety, as procedures ranging from routine surgery through to cancer chemotherapy or setting broken bones all rely on the use of antibiotics.

-“At Hull and East Yorkshire Hospitals NHS Trust, we have been working hard to safely reduce the amount of antibiotics prescribed to our patients.
+“At Hull University Teaching Hospitals NHS Trust, we have been working hard to safely reduce the amount of antibiotics prescribed to our patients.
 Of the two main broad-spectrum antibiotics used in the UK, we prescribe considerably less than many other hospitals; 76 daily doses per 1,000 admissions of Piperacillin/Tazobactam versus the national average of 146, and 68.5 daily doses of Carbapenems per 1,000 admissions compared with the England average of 104.
 The Trust’s overall antibiotic prescribing rate is also below the national average.

 “This success has been achieved with a concerted effort from doctors, pharmacists and nurses all working together to look at the situations where and when antibiotics are prescribed.
 Infection doctors have increased their presence in the hospitals’ admission areas this year, for example, to review patients who have been admitted with infections and prescribed antibiotics to check that this is the most appropriate course of treatment.